BOCK-AI/BAVT/README.md

 5. What you’ll see:
    A Tesla Model 3 driving in CARLA’s world, following the road.
+   A live OpenCV window open up and show 2d lidar feed.
    A live camera window showing RGB feed from the vehicle’s front camera.
 If some error occurs, it may be due to incorrect dependencies, or other things.

-6. To Exit: CTRL + C stops execution.
+7. To Exit: CTRL + C stops execution.
 OR - Press q in the OpenCV window to stop.
 All actors are destroyed automatically (vehicle + camera).

 This script integrates **CARLA simulator** with **Open3D** and **OpenCV** to:

-- **Connects** to CARLA server at `localhost:2000`
-- **Spawns** a Tesla Model 3 with a front RGB camera (FOV 150°)
-- **Captures & processes** frames into OpenCV format for live display
-- **Controls** the vehicle using a PID controller (constant throttle = 0.4)
-- **Runs** simulation in synchronous mode (20 FPS)
-- **Cleans up** actors and resets world settings on exit

-⚠️ Notes / Tweaks:
-If CARLA lags, reduce resolution (e.g., IM_WIDTH = 320, IM_HEIGHT = 240).
-Change FOV (cam_bp.set_attribute("fov", "90")) for a more natural view.
-Add other sensors (LIDAR, RADAR) the same way.
-PID values (Kp, Ki, Kd) may need tuning depending on the map.

----

-Here’s a **complete usage document** for your LiDAR + PID CARLA script, written in a standard “how to run and use” format for developers or researchers.

----

-# Usage Documentation: CARLA LiDAR Top-Down Visualization with PID Lane-Following

-## 1. Overview

-This Python script:

 * Spawns a **Tesla Model 3** in the CARLA simulator.
 * Attaches a **64-channel LiDAR sensor** to the vehicle.